angular/angular/src/lib/tooltip/tooltip.md

 ### Positioning

-The tooltip will be displayed below the element but this can be configured using the `mdTooltipPosition` input.
+The tooltip will be displayed below the element but this can be configured using the `matTooltipPosition` input.
 The tooltip can be displayed above, below, left, or right of the element.
 By default the position will be below.
 If the tooltip should switch left/right positions in an RTL layout direction, then